 - 1. Promote commercial, mixed-use, and urban residential development within the Polytechnic/Texas Wesleyan, Lake Arlington, and Miller/Berry Mixed-Use Growth Centers. - 2.
 Rezone property between Loop 820 and Lake Arlington to promote development of the Lake Arlington Urban Village in accordance with the Lake Arlington Master Plan. - 3.
-In accordance with the Lake Arlington Master Plan, establish a publicly-accessible shoreline on the Fort Worth side of Lake Arlington by acquiring a public access easement for a lakeshore trail. - 4.
-In accordance with the Lake Arlington Master Plan, encourage quality, low-impact residential development near, but not directly on the west shoreline of Lake Arlington, while maximizing public access to the lakeshore. - 5.
-Encourage redevelopment of the Polytechnic/Wesleyan and Lake Arlington Urban Villages consistent with their urban village plans and the Lake Arlington Master Plan. - 6.
+In accordance with the Lake Arlington Master Plan, establish a publicly-accessible shoreline on the Fort Worth side of Lake Arlington by acquiring land or a public access easement for a lakeshore trail. - 4.
+In accordance with the Lake Arlington Master Plan, encourage quality, low-impact residential development near, but not directly on the west shoreline of Lake Arlington, while maximizing public access to the lakeshore. - Encourage redevelopment of the Polytechnic/Wesleyan and Lake Arlington Urban Villages consistent with their urban village plans and the Lake Arlington Master Plan. - 6.
 Encourage urban residential development in appropriate locations to create more walkable, pedestrian-oriented neighborhoods. - 7.
 Protect the environmental quality of Lake Arlington and the surrounding area. - 8.
-Protect land needed for Green Infrastructure projects such as natural stormwater conveyance and detention, riparian buffer protection, and linear greenways with hike & bike trail alignments. - Encourage attractive freeway and mixed commercial uses along East Loop 820. - 10.
-Protect residential areas from commercial encroachment adjacent to Mansfield Highway, Wilbarger Street, East Berry Street, and East Rosedale Street. - 11.
-Promote a balance of residential, commercial, and industrial uses in the Southeast sector. - 12.
-Promote the expansion of the Polytechnic/Texas Wesleyan educational complex. - 13.
+Protect land needed for Green Infrastructure projects such as natural stormwater conveyance and detention, riparian buffer protection, and linear greenways with hike & bike trail alignments. - 9.
+Encourage attractive freeway and mixed commercial uses along East Loop 820. - Protect residential areas from commercial encroachment adjacent to Mansfield Highway, Wilbarger Street, East Berry Street, and East Rosedale Street - 11.
+Promote a balance of residential, commercial, and industrial uses in the Southeast sector. - Promote the expansion of the Polytechnic/Texas Wesleyan educational district. - 13.
 Stimulate the redevelopment of the East Rosedale, East Berry Street, Miller Avenue, and Mansfield Highway commercial districts. - 14.
-Encourage marketable infill houses, particularly in the Polytechnic and Stop Six neighborhoods. - 15.
-Promote industrial development within the Loop 820 East Industrial Growth Center.
+Encourage quality infill houses, particularly in the Polytechnic and Stop Six neighborhoods. - 15.
+Prevent expansion of the adopted 2023 Loop 820 East/US 287 Industrial Growth Center. - 16.
+Promote compatible industrial and commercial development within the Loop 820 East/US 287 Industrial Growth Center.